Skai-N/Pac-Man/README.md

 Skai 5/30/22: Added more maps to be able to test and use in general.
 PacMan and the ghosts have very crude mechanics.

 Aahan 5/31/22: Added Invincible mode and working on fruit modes with points/powerups.

+Skai 6/1/22: Started working on implementing a ghost chamber for ghosts to spawn in, created a new display for energizers, updated the map file to reflect these changes.